 THINK ABOUT IMPORTANT ISSUES FIRST

 Implementing a new policy is always multidimensional.
-Make sure to consider every aspect of your business that will be affected by the new arrangements.
+Make sure to consider every aspect of your business that will be affected by the new flexible work policy.
 You need to consider how it will affect your employees as well as your clients, your HR department and your management structure:

 - What impact will flexible work policy have on your service and your clients?